Lake George United Church

 The Magundy Church Yard used to include the St. Johns Anglican Church and accompanying graveyard.
 The church has long since been dismantled.
 A plaque commememorates the original Magundy settlers many of whom are buried in the remaining graveyard.

-Dedicated in 1890, the church was so called because the community was represented by several denominations such as Methodist, Presbyterian, Baptist, Congregational, and Plymouth Brethren, and it was to be used by all.
-The builders of the Church were Robert Vail, and Robert Young, sons of two of the original settlers in Brockway.
-A corner … Read more
+Brockway Union Church.
+Source: Harvey Heritage Archives Dedicated in 1890 by Presbyterian, Baptist, and Methodist ministers, the church was called the Brockway Union Church because the community was represented by several religious denominations such as Methodist, Presbyterian, Baptist, Congregational, and Plymouth Brethren.
+The concept was that the church could be used by congregations of all … Read more

-The first Church of Immaculate Conception was built in Cork, York County, New Brunswick in around 1861.
+4th Cork Catholic Church.
+Source: Bernie and Janet McCann The first Church of Immaculate Conception was built in Cork, York County, New Brunswick in around 1861.
 The structure was destroyed by the Saxby Gale in 1869 and a second structure was built immediately afterwards.
-By 1901, the congregation had outgrown the church leading to a third and larger church being built between 1901 and 1903 next to … Read more
+By 1901, the congregation had outgrown the church leading to a third and larger … Read more

 All Saints Anglican Church in Magaguadavic The All Saints Anglican Church in Magaguadavic, York County, New Brunswick was built on donated land around 1868.
 A larger church was built in 1921 which is still in existance today and has changed very little with the exception of the bell tower and steeple which had to … Read more